WeakKnight/weakknight.github.io/src/blogs/gfx-01.md

 };
 ```

-it is just a id wrapper.
+it is just an id wrapper.
 Actual vulkan objects are handled in object pool.
 Same for other resource types.

 ```cpp
 static HandlePool&lt;PipelineResource&gt; s_pipelineHandlePool = HandlePool&lt;PipelineResource&gt;(200);